 Peruvian journalist Zileri dead at 83

-The Caretas magazine under Zileri was highly critical of the dictatorships that have afflicted modern Peru, Nobel literature laureate Mario Vargas Llosa said in a statement, calling him an "indefatigable defender of freedom and democracy" whose weekly "could never be bribed or intimidated."
+Nobel literature laureate Mario Vargas Llosa said in a statement that Enrique Zileri was an "indefatigable defender of freedom and democracy" whose weekly magazine Caretas "could never be bribed or intimidated."

 Younger Peruvians remember Zileri for fashioning Caretas as a standard-bearer of press freedom in the 1990s as then-President Alberto Fujimori, now imprisoned, put fierce pressure on media independence.

-Her father's most epic battles were against military dictator Gen. Juan Velasco, whose government deported him twice — in 1969 to Portugal and in 1975 to Argentina.
+His most epic battles were against military dictator Gen. Juan Velasco, whose government deported him twice.